-- (a) The registrar of vital statistics of every borough, town and township shall report, in writing, at least weekly, to the registration commission the deaths of residents of the borough, town or township except residents less than twenty years of age.
-Said written report shall contain the full name of the decedent, his last residence address, the date of his birth, if available, and the date of his death.
-The commission shall forthwith cancel the registration of each registered elector so reported. - (b) Any person falsely reported deceased by any registrar of vital statistics may appear in person before a registrar, commissioner or clerk, at the office of the commission in such county, and prove his identity, and the commission thereupon shall correct its records accordingly. - (c) All municipal officers, departments, bureaus and all public utility corporations furnishing electricity, gas, water, or steam to householders in any borough, town or township, shall report, in writing, at least once a month, to the commission, upon forms supplied by the commission, all cases of discontinuance of their service to residences, together with the names of the persons who contracted for such service and the addresses to which such persons have removed, if known to them.
+(b) Any person falsely reported deceased by any registrar of vital statistics may appear in person before a registrar, commissioner or clerk, at the office of the commission in such county, and prove his identity, and the commission thereupon shall correct its records accordingly.

+(c) All municipal officers, departments, bureaus and all public utility corporations furnishing electricity, gas, water, or steam to householders in any city of the second class, city of the second class A, city of the third class, borough, town or township shall report, in writing, from time to time, to the commission, upon the request of the commission, upon forms supplied by the commission, all cases of discontinuance of their service to residences, together with the names of the persons who contracted for such service and the addresses to which such persons have removed, if known to them.
 All real estate brokers and rental agents shall report, in writing, from time to time, to the commission, upon the request of the commission, all cases of residence property managed by them which have been vacated by the tenants thereof, together with the names of such tenants and the addresses to which they have removed, if known to them.
-The commission shall forthwith send to each such person who is found to be registered as an elector from the address given in any of the foregoing reports, and to all the members of his family and household who are electors registered from the same address, the notice provided for by section thirty of this act, and shall proceed thereupon in accordance with the provisions of that section.
+The commission shall forthwith send to each such person who is found to be registered as an elector from the address given in any of the foregoing reports, and to all the members of his family and household who are electors registered from the same address, the notice provided for by section thirty-one of this act, and shall proceed thereupon in accordance with the provisions of that section.